siascone/sp-between-cities-dijkstras/README.md

   - Total distance of the shortest path
   - Sequence of cities along that path

-## Getting Setup and running the program
+## Getting Setup and Running the Program

 1. Clone this repo
 - Navigate to project directory